thyazide/70-asus.rules/README.md

 	- Click `Connect`.
 	- On the pop up window choose `ASUSTek Computer, Inc. ROG SPEEDNOVA 8K RECEIVER` then click `Connect`.

+Thank you to `Adam Algaert` from The Full Nerd linux discord channel for pointing me in the right direction for this fix.